xrysamuel/CS2303-FileSystem/doc/Report.md

 #define TEXIT_IF(condition, cleanup, format, ...)
 ```

-By utilizing these macros, when a function returns an error value or terminates the entire thread or process, it can print an error message, facilitating debugging.
-For example, when the TCP Server exits, it will print the error propagation path within the TCP Client:
+These macros enable functions to print informative error messages when returning an error or terminating a thread/process, greatly **aiding debugging**.
+For example, a TCP server exit might show the TCP client's error propagation path:

 ```
 utils/socket.c(96): return -3